TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

    static fallback palette, and Black theme is excluded so its black surfaces remain visually black.
-2. **Stage 2: static preset palettes and runtime resolution.** Implemented for NewPipe Material, Neutral, Green, Blue, Purple, Orange, Pink, and Red.
+2. **Stage 2: static preset palettes and runtime resolution.** Implemented for App default (stored as `newpipe_material`), Neutral, Green, Blue, Purple, Orange, Pink, and Red.
 Runtime priority is manual preset -> system dynamic color -> existing static fallback palette.
 3. **Stage 3: settings UI for theme color.** The Appearance setting and